vortex314/serial2mqtt/README.md

 deactivate serial2mqtt
 ```
 # Logging through serial2mqtt
-The micrcontroller will also log to the central logging system
+Everything that serial2mqtt receives on the serial port is also send on a topic.
 # Build instructions
  - use Codelite ( optional )
  - clone eclipse/paho.mqtt.c
- - clone nlohmann/json
+ - clone bblanchon/ArduinoJson
  - clone vortex314/Common
  - install libssl-dev ( apt-get  install libssl-dev )
  - build static library in paho.mqtt.c by using makePaho.sh